 - 159 preparation and construction, fresh and hardened concrete properties, and hydrothermal - 160 deformation of the slabs.
 Chapter 4 is authored by A. Mateos, J. Harvey, S. Nassiri, J.A.
 Buscheck, - and S. Miller.
-The final chapter summarizes the studies and their findings and includes the overall - 162 conclusions.

-163 2.3.
-Research Objectives

-164 The main objectives of the project are:

-- To evaluate whether an OPC-LS-CNC can be designed to have a similar performance to the conventional OPC mixture to lower GHG emissions - To calculate the GHG emissions of the mixtures used and determine the optimum CNC dosage needed to lower carbon footprint - To demonstrate the use of LS and CNCs in full scale field trails in slabs and to monitor their performance
+The final chapter (section 6) summarizes the studies and their findings and includes - 162 the overall conclusions.
+The report also includes an appendix (section 8) that contains the estimate - 163 of the amount of CNCs required in construction of a lane mile of concrete pavement and the mill - 164 certificates of the materials used in the field trials. - 165 2.3.
+Research Objectives - 166 The main objectives of the project are: - To evaluate whether an OPC-LS-CNC can be designed to have a similar performance to the conventional OPC mixture to lower GHG emissions - To calculate the GHG emissions of the mixtures used and determine the optimum CNC dosage needed to lower carbon footprint - To demonstrate the use of LS and CNCs in full scale field trails in slabs and to monitor their performance - 173

-172 3.
+174 3.
 CHAPTER 2: Reducing GHG Emissions using CNCs, OPC, and Limestone